Courthouse steps with scales of justice

 Step 5: Seek Temporary Orders If Needed

 Divorce cases can take months to resolve.
 During that time, you may need temporary orders to establish temporary custody, child support, spousal support, or restrictions on spending or property transfers.
-Temporary orders are requested by filing a motion and attending a hearing at the High Desert District courthouse.
+Temporary orders are requested by filing a motion and attending a hearing at the Barstow Family Court.

 Common temporary order requests include: